cccbr/runningatower/content/docs/050-healthsafety/index.md

 Ensure the location of the first aid kit is indicated, especially when it is elsewhere within the premises.

 Regularly check that all items are within date.
-The kit should be listed on the ***[authorities](../170-glossary/#authority)*** log of first aid kits held within the building, together with records of periodic inspections.
+The kit should be listed on the ***[tower authorities](../170-glossary/#authority)*** log of first aid kits together with records of periodic inspections.

 ## Insurance